varun-rajesh/ece500-kria-guide/resnet18_pt.md

 python resnet18_quant.py --quant_mode float --inspect --target DPUCZDX8G_ISA1_B4096 --model_dir model
 ```

-Replace the thing after --target with what you noted down from when you booted up the FPGA.
+Replace the thing after --target with what you noted down from when you ran `sudo show_dpu`.
 For example `DPUCZDX8G_ISA2_B512`

 When you get to the `Compile the model` step, and it has you run